cesarferradas/ferrad.as/now.md

 _(This is a [now page](https://nownownow.com/about).
 If you have your own site, you should make one too!)_

-Living in London, United Kingdom.
+*Living* in London, UK.

-Working full-time as a Software Engineer, mainly backend, specifically in database and API development.
+*Working* as a Software Engineer, mainly backend, specifically in database and API development.

+*Eating* vegan since June 2014.

-Improving my appreciation for specialty coffee.
-Trying different coffee varieties, roast levels, origins and so on.
-I'm currently brewing with the v60 and the AeroPress.
+*Drinking* specialty coffee.
+Trying different coffee origins, roast levels, processing and brewing methods.
+My daily driver is the Hario v60.

-Enjoying learning more about time-tested board games, like Chess, Backgammon and Poker.
-There is a reason why all of these are still around!

-Getting back into running.
-Experimenting with barefoot running using Vibram FiveFingers.
-Feet and calves are still sore after a light run/walk so taking it slow.
+*Playing* a lot of chess, both online with strangers and in real life with my girlfriend and close friends.

+*Learning* how to run with barefoot/minimalist shoes.
+Focusing on a cadence of 180 steps per minute and landing with my mid-foot.
+Still only doing short runs to get the leg muscles and tendons used to it.
+Trying to run twice a week at least.

 ___

-_Updated December 2020_
+_Updated 27 December 2020_